 To minimise the risk of carbon monoxide poisoning:

-- install an audible carbon monoxide alarm that meets British or European standards (BS Kitemark or EN 50291).
-These cost as little as £20
+- install an audible carbon monoxide alarm (from as little as £20) that meets British or European standards (BS Kitemark or EN 50291)

 - regularly get your appliances serviced

 - sweep chimneys and flues every year if you use solid fuel

 - if you are in rented accommodation ask your landlord to provide you with an up-to-date gas safety record, which is a legal requirement and is particularly important for students renting houses and flats

 - keep flues, air vents and grilles clear and make sure rooms are well ventilated